CAT4 Level G (Year 11+) Practice Test 2026: Free PDF, Sample Questions & Tips

 Eliminate

-• Is the outer shape divided into four equal portions?
+• Is the outer shape divided into four equal quarters?

-• Are the grey and black outer portions neighbours?
+• Are the grey and black quarters neighbours, sharing an edge — not diagonal?

-• Does the inner shaded quarter match the opposite outer portion?
+• Does the inner circle's shaded quarter match the colour of the quarter diagonally opposite it?

 Reflection